liuxiao-guan/CG-Taylor-DiT/README.md

+# Forecasting When to Forecast: Accelerating Diffusion Models with Confidence-Gated Taylor
-This is the implementation of CG-Taylor for  Accelerating  Diffusion Models.
+This is the implementation of CG-Taylor for DiT Models.

 [Forecasting When to Forecast: Accelerating Diffusion Models with Confidence-Gated Taylor](http://arxiv.org/abs/2508.02240)